 In perhaps half of the years, a state's error rate would be lower than the target, so no penalties are applied.
 But in the years when the error rate exceeded its target, millions of dollars in federal support payments would be withheld.

-Dr. Fairley observed that, for the states, the system was a “Heads I win, tails you lose” proposition.
+The Analysis & Inference principal observed that, for the states, the system was a “Heads I win, tails you lose” proposition.
 He dubbed this inequity the “Penalty Bias” since it penalized states for exceeding the target, but failed to reward them when they achieved a lower error rate.

-He also showed how the Penalty Bias could be calculated for each state.
+The A&I principal also showed how the Penalty Bias could be calculated for each state.